 Some affected persons, including young people from around 30 years of age, report significant restrictions in their everyday life, such as exhaustion after climbing stairs or extended walks, as well as psychological effects such as despair or depression.

 Initial studies found involvement of the heart muscle (myocarditis) in a considerable proportion of mild and moderate covid cases.
-It is also known that even in apparently mild covid, some limited lung inflammation can occur in about 50% of cases.
 People with persistent chest pain or other persistent or new symptoms are therefore advised to consult a doctor for an assessment.

 The so-called post-viral syndrome or post-viral fatigue is already known from other viral infections, including severe influenza (flu).
 The involvement of the heart muscle is also known from strong and pandemic influenza.
 The occurrence of post-acute covid is therefore not surprising or unusual, but it is nevertheless quite widespread and must be taken seriously.

 Many people affected by long covid report a slow, wave-like improvement of symptoms, but an evidence-based medical prognosis is not yet possible at present.
-In any case, British doctors are predicting that there will be important public health questions related to “long covid”.
+In any case, British doctors are predicting that there will be important public health questions related to post-acute covid.

 On the other hand, German lung specialists and Swiss heart specialists reported significant regeneration within three months even in previously hospitalized covid patients.
 British doctors reported that 75% of hospitalized patients still exhibited symptoms after three months, but with most patients improving and showing no permanent lung tissue damage.

 In order to avoid post-acute covid completely, infection with the virus must be avoided.
 If a symptomatic infection does occur, early treatment options should be discussed with a physician to prevent progression of the disease.
 For the large majority of the population, covid nevertheless remains a comparatively mild and short-term infection.